Nostalgia marketing is the advertising equivalent of comfort food.

 "Millennials are coming of age in an age of economic turmoil -- a difficult job market," Cassandra McIntosh, a senior insights analyst at Exponential, told Digiday.
 "Therefore, they end up romanticizing simpler times much more -- even those times they weren’t around for."

-We selected 12 examples of recent advertisements that use nostalgia marketing for your inspiration.
+To give you inspiration for your own nostalgic campaigns, we selected 15 examples of advertisements that use nostalgia marketing.
 Watch them and see if you get the telltale bittersweet pangs associated with nostalgic feelings.

 Falkor and his boy companion Atreyu (now a heavily bearded 44-year-old man) are both characters from the beloved 1984 fantasy film The NeverEnding Story.
 W+K even got the original actors to reprise their roles (Noah Hathaway as Atreyu and Alan Oppenheimer as the voice of Falkor).